← All Resources

 Affluent (luxury travel, second home)90–110%$90,000–$110,000/year

-A more precise method: track your current spending for three months using the Budget Calculator, then subtract expenses that disappear in retirement (commuting, payroll taxes, retirement contributions) and add expenses that increase (healthcare, travel, hobbies).
-The result is your personalized retirement spending estimate.
+Here's a better approach than guessing: track your current spending for three months using the Budget Calculator, then subtract the expenses that go away in retirement (commuting, payroll taxes, retirement contributions) and add the ones that go up (healthcare, travel, hobbies).
+That gives you a real number to work with instead of a generic percentage.

 Step 2: Calculate Your Retirement Number

-Your retirement number is the portfolio size needed to sustain your annual spending for the duration of retirement.
-The most widely used framework is the 4% rule, derived from the Trinity Study (1998) and updated by subsequent research.
+Your retirement number is how big your portfolio needs to be to sustain your spending indefinitely.
+The most widely cited framework is the 4% rule, which comes from the 1998 Trinity Study and has been validated by subsequent research.

 The math is straightforward: Retirement Number = Annual Spending × 25